Becheler/Becheler.github.io/pages/blog/home.md

 I am a [young French biologist]({{site.url}}) who wants to share about a core aspect of my research activity: **software design**!
-This blog also fives me the opportunity to have some fun learning the basics Jekyll/CSS/HTML in a non-professional setting and (let's face it) to share my silly doodles.
+This blog gives me the opportunity to have some fun learning the basics of Jekyll/CSS/HTML in a non-professional setting and also (let's face it) to share my silly doodles.

 ![Derek et Léonin - Seriously?]( {{site.url}}/draw/silly.jpg)